Need to talk? Call 1800 882 436.

 How can I stay healthy through the second trimester?

 High impact exercise and activities, where there is a risk of falling or overheating are not recommended.
+Check with your midwife if you are unsure about doing exercise.

-Your choice of food during your pregnancy is also important but that doesn't mean eating for two.
-What you eat during your pregnancy has been shown to affect how your baby grows, as well as your baby's health later in life.
+What you eat during your pregnancy has been shown to affect how your baby grows.
+It can also affect your baby's health later in life.
+Ask your midwife or doctor if you should take any supplements.

 When should I seek medical help?